jerela/OpenSimLive/README.md

 ### Copyright for IMUInversekinematicsToolLive.h, IMUInverseKinematicsToolLive.cpp, IMUPlacerLive.h and IMUPlacerLive.cpp

 These four files are originally the work of the developers and contributors of [OpenSim](https://github.com/opensim-org/opensim-core), subject to [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
-The author of OpenSimLive has modified these files.
+The author of OpenSimLive has modified and renamed these files.
+The original file names are similar, but do not contain "Live" in the end before the file format suffix.

 ## Acknowledgements